About Natural Dyeing

 Mordants are mineral salts and metal salts which treat the fibre before (and sometimes after) the dye is introduced and are required to enable a colourfast bond between the fibre and the dye.

 At Everlea my natural dyeing process is 4 weeks long, as I cure the yarn both in the mordant stage and the dyeing stage before it gets its final rinse.
 My research has found that these time-exhaustive processes are required to deliver you the most colourfast results.

 - Plant matter is extracted in a 24hour wet extraction process.

 - Our fibres are mordanted in a 3-day process, including the 2-day curing process.

-- Dyeing the mordanted yarn is a process which takes 24 hours.
+- Dyeing the mordanted yarn is a process which we do over 24 hours.

 - The dyed yarn then cures for up to three weeks before it gets a final rinse.

-- Some yarns undergo an additional dye process whereby the indigo dye process is applied on-top of the mordanted dyed yarn.
+- Some yarns undergo an additional dye process whereby the indigo dye process is applied on-top of the mordant-dyed yarn.